Malloreddus recipe (Sardinian gnocchi)

-This is a recipe kindly shared by Tonina Nolis, a well regarded cook in the Melbourne Sardinian community.
-Malloreddu’s are a traditional Sardinian style of gnocchi that are made using semola flour (not semolina) instead of potato and flour combinations, or even ricotta, which you will find more commonly in Italian gnocchi recipes.
+This recipe has been kindly shared by Tonina Nolis, a well regarded cook in the Melbourne Sardinian community.
+Malloreddus are a traditional Sardinian style of gnocchi that are made using semola flour (double milled durum wheat semolina), instead of potato and flour combinations, or even ricotta, which you will find more commonly in Italian gnocchi recipes.

-The accompanying sauce/sugo is another recipe shared by the late Sabine Ledda – also a highly regarded cook in Melbourne’s Sardinian community.
+The accompanying sauce (sugo) is another recipe shared by the late Sabine Ledda – also a highly regarded cook in Melbourne’s Sardinian community.
 Again, like most Sardinian food this dish is simple, uses few ingredients but is flavoursome.
-A great project for entertaining kids or to serve at a dinner party.
+Making malloreddus is a great project for entertaining kids (they have so much fun making pressing each gnoccho into shape), or to serve at a dinner party.

 Malloreddus Recipe